nerezo/angular-lightify/README.md

 | Bottom Left | bottom-left | Notifications will appear fixed in the bottom-left corner |
 | Bottom Right | bottom-right | Notifications will appear fixed in the bottom-right corner |

-Inject "nrzNotification" to your controller or other methods.
+Inject "nrzLightify" to your controller or other methods.

 You can use it like below in order to show notifications:
 ```
-nrzNotification({
+nrzLightify({
    type: 'warning',
    text: 'A notification!'
 });
 ```
 or for flash notifications:
 ```
-nrzNotification.flash({
+nrzLightify.flash({
    type: 'warning',
    text: 'A flash notification!'
 });